bcprescott/bcprescott.github.io/_posts/2021-03-30-Project-Crashing.md

 Having just spent the past three months focusing heavily on prescriptive analytics and building a number of optimization algorithms, I decided to write about a specific project I worked on that provided an analytical approach to solving what is known as _project crashing_.

 A shift or addition to project resources happens all the time.
 However, many decisions are made quickly and are based on intuition.
-I wanted to find a way to solve some of these problems using matmeatical algorithms, rather than best guesses.
+I wanted to find a way to solve some of these problems using mathematical algorithms, rather than best guesses.

 This approach uses a _Mixed-integer Programming_ method and is solved using commercial software called [Gurobi](https://www.gurobi.com/) and Python.